 The last voyage of a whaleship that carried whaleboats was in the 1920s.
 In 1933 Charles Beetle built a whaleboat for the Mariners Museum, Newport, Virginia, USA.
 This model is built to its lines.

 The history and construction details of the whaleboats and especially of the boat by Charles Beetle are outlined in the book of Willits D. Ansel, The Whaleboat, a Study of Design, Construction and Use from 1850 to 1970, Mystic Seaport Museum, Inc., 1978, ISBN 0913372404.

 There is an article about whaleboats in Wikipedia.

 photos, description and dimensions

 The model was built to lines taken off and construction details recorded by Willits Ansel and Robert Allyn, 1975.
 The plan was published in the book of Willits Ansel (see above).
-There are more pictures, several views of the entire ship model taken from all directions, and several closer views of hull and deck.

 This model of a whaleboat is very beautiful, a true master piece.
 It was built

 like a real ship by Jan van den

 Heuvel, Philippine (Terneuzen), Netherlands, with great care of details.